43 Books About Mexico For Travelers & History Buffs

 My grandmother and my mother helped me build a collection of awesome cookbooks.
 Of course, I am continueing that collection to include regional Mexican cookbooks.

 Travel guides have been a part of my life since high school.
-I used to buy travel guides to places I know I wasn’t going to be visiting anytime soon just because I wanted to learn about trekking the Nepal Himalaya or surfing in Indonesia.
+I used to buy travel guides to places I knew I wasn’t going to be visiting anytime soon just because I wanted to learn about trekking the Nepal Himalaya or surfing in Indonesia.

 There is a diverse group of literary genres on this list and I am sure that you will find at least one great recommendation.